-The Guidebook may be updated as any supporting information changes and/or becomes available.
-A Frequently Asked Questions (FAQ) will be made available on the Pilot Cities Programme designated page to address inquiries relevant to all potential applicants and provide subsequent responses.
+The Guidebook may be updated, as any supporting information changes and/or becomes available.
+A frequently asked questions (FAQ) will be made available where enquiries and subsequent responses are relevant to all potential applicants.

-Alongside this Guidebook, Call Guidelines will be published for the opening of any Call.
-These guidelines will include the Call to Action, assessment and selection criteria, and technical information pertaining to the application process.
+In addition to this Guidebook, the Call Guidelines will be published for the opening of the Call (as per the timeline under section 2.1) which will contain the Call to Action, assessment and selection criteria, and technical information related to the application process.

-This Guidebook has been compiled with the objective of being both informative and generative for cities considering an application to the NZC Pilot Cities Programme.
-It is structured around the following key questions:
+The Guidebook has been compiled to ensure the objective of the Guidebook being both informative and generative for cities considering and application to the NZC Pilot Cities Programme, and is framed around the following questions: